The indoor sport of Real Tennis, also called court tennis, is often considered the forerunner to the sport we consider today's modern game of tennis.

 The scoring rules are very similar to modern tennis, with matches usually won at best of three sets.
-The ball is the old-style cork-based variety but an optic yellow color now, and slightly heavier and less bouncier than a standard tennis ball.
-The rackets are made of wood, tightly strung and bent slightly to make it easier to hit corners indoors and "slice" the ball.
+The ball is an old-style, dark cork-ball, but slightly heavier and less bouncier than a standard tennis ball.
+It's color was later changed to yellow for better optics.
+The rackets are made of wood, tightly strung and slightly bent, to make it easier to hit indoor corners and "slice" the ball.

-There are about 42 courts worldwide that offer real tennis play.
-The oldest real tennis court in the world opened in 1539 and is located in England - Falkland Palace (Fife).
+There are about 42 courts worldwide that offer real tennis play today.
+The oldest real tennis court in the world opened in 1539 and is located in England - Falkland Palace (Fife) and still operational.
 One of the oldest real tennis courts in the United States opened in 1899 in Pennsylvania at the Racquet Club of Philadelphia.

 Shakespeare first mentioned real tennis in his writings in Henry V, Act I, Scene II.
 King Henry responds to a gift of real tennis balls from the French Prince that he will use them to play a game that defeats France's royalty.

 Later, the poet William Lathum compared life to a tennis court in Sick Verse, the Penquin Book:

 Where fate and fortune daily meet to play,

 All manner chance are Rackets, wherewithall